-- Contracts with an estimated value in excess of the relevant (Supplies or Services or Works) UK Procurement Threshold, in accordance with the subject matter be it supplies, services or works, must be subject to a competitive tendering process unless they are specifically excluded, or any exemptions apply, under the Procurement Act 2023. - 2.
-If the estimated contract value is within 10% of the relevant UK procurement threshold (Supplies or Services or Works), advice from the Procurement must be sought on the appropriate procedure. - 3.
-Tenders must be submitted electronically via the Council's approved electronic tendering system and in accordance with the instructions set out in the invitation to tender. - 4.
-All relevant threshold notices must be published in accordance with the Transparency requirements set out in the Procurement Act. - 5.
-The following tables provide the final approval routes for each level of decision making.
+- Contracts with an estimated value in excess of the relevant (Supplies or Services or Works) UK Procurement Threshold17, in accordance with the subject matter be it supplies, services or works, must be subject to a competitive tendering process unless they are specifically excluded, or any exemptions apply, under UK Procurement Regulations the Procurement Act 2023. - If the estimated contract value is within 10% of the relevant UK procurement threshold (Supplies or Services or Works), advice from the Procurement must be sought on the appropriate procedure.